Chesapeake forum library

 A Family History of Unionville

-Harriette Lowery, a seventh-generation descendant of an enslaved African on the Wye Plantation, proudly tells the story of her ancestors and how their legacy of
+A seventh-generation descendant of an enslaved African on the Wye Plantation, proudly tells the story of her ancestors and their legacy of faith, strength, and dignity.

 A Journey through the Developing World